n64decomp/mk64/README.md

 Pause at end of races until everyone is ready to continue Possibly edit ending sequence but it should be okay.
 Make race end regardless of where the eighth player is on the map.
+Prevent character scrolling banner from popping up until all players have finished.

 Extras:
 Possibly balance kart stats